Custom package

 If True, old and new will be present as InputStickerSet.

-changed_title
+property changed_title

 Whether the channel’s title was changed or not.